box/developer.box.com/content/guides/tooling/cli/quick-start/3-build-commands-help.md

 <Message type=tip>
    Use in conjunction with reference documentation to see information the help command won't provide.
-This includes restrictions, token permission requirements, fields, etc.
+This includes test restrictions, token permission requirements, fields, etc.
 </Message>

 ## Creating a folder with help

 Every command will always begin with `box`.
-Add `--help` to any command for help building it.
+Add the flag `--help` to any command for help building it.
 For example, executing `box --help` will bring you to a list of all possible object commands.
+We will cover more on flags in the next step.

 <ImageFrame center>
   ![Help](./help.png)